Our fees are based on the number of activities:

 U4.
 Lowell Telescope 2

-The second is using a dedicated solar telescope with inbuilt solar filters and students look through the telescope at the sun.
-At all times there is an emphasis on safely looking at the sun and the students are instructed to never look at the sun through any other telescope.
+Weather permitting, students get the opportunity to look at the sun in real time safely in two different ways.
+The first is using Sunspotters.
+These allow an image of the sun to be shown on a screen below eye level.
+At no stage does the student look at the sun.
+The second is using an Observatory telescope with a safe solar filter on it, and students look through the telescope at the sun.
+At all times, there is an emphasis on safely looking at the Sun, and students are instructed to never look at the Sun through any other telescope.
 They then engage in a discussion explaining some of the sun’s activities.

 U8.
 Survival on the Moon

-U11.
-Telescope Tour
+U10.
+Telescope Tour 2

 This gives the students an opportunity to look at two or three of the Observatory’s old and more modern telescopes and learn a little bit about their history and what they were used for.
-This is a useful addition if you would like the students to leave having seen some telescopes but your choices do not include any.

 U12.
 Worl Wangkiny – Noongar Sky Stories

-An introduction to the Noongar use of the night sky and some Noongar stories
+An introduction to the Noongar use of the night sky and some Noongar stories.

-Please Note: If the weather does not allow for outside activities, activities presenting similar concepts will take place inside the main building.
+Please note: If the weather does not allow for outside activities, activities presenting similar concepts will take place inside the main building.
 However, if at all possible, some activities will take place in the domes so that students. can see the telescopes.
 Perth Observatory reserves the right to change or adjust these activities as necessary.

 School Day Tour Activities

-Vacation Day Tours Activities
+OSHC Tours Activities

 The children will be split into groups by age.
 Each group has a separate set of activities suited to that age group.